Skip to main content

 Diversity in Science

-Pernot Microbiology Camp seeks support to sustain STEM opportunities
+Leidholdt Microbiology Summer Camp seeks support to sustain STEM opportunities

 When an autistic high-school student meets an autistic science mentor, a whole new world of possibilities opens.
 When a shy high-school student is encouraged to embrace curiosity and ask questions, their path to college gets easier to navigate.
 And when an underrepresented high-school student is given a scholarship to attend a microbiology STEM camp, it can change their world.